bczoma/solace-kubernetes-quickstart/docs/PreRequisites.md

 - OpenShift
 - Minikube

+## Install the `kubectl` command-line tool

+Refer to [these instructions](//kubernetes.io/docs/tasks/tools/install-kubectl/) to install `kubectl` if your Kubernetes platform does not already provide this tool or equivalent (like `oc` in OpenShift).

-## Setup Helm package manager
+## Install and setup the Helm package manager

-This involves installing Helm on your command-line client and if using Helm v2 (default for now), deploying its in-cluster agent Tiller.
+This involves installing Helm on your command-line client and if using Helm v2 (default for now) deploying Tiller, its in-cluster operator.

 ### TL;DR;